Jason Wark, Ph.D.

 About

-Jason is part of the Animal Welfare Science Program, a program through which scientists and Animal Care staff work together to evaluate and enhance the well-being of animals in zoos and promote positive animal welfare.
-Jason oversees the ongoing behavioral monitoring program at Lincoln Park Zoo, supervising the training and organization of dozens of volunteers and interns.
-Jason works alongside Animal Care staff to translate data into actionable insights to help animals thrive in the zoo environment.
+Jason oversees the Animal Welfare Science Program, a program through which scientists and Animal Care staff collaborate to evaluate and enhance the wellbeing of animals at Lincoln Park Zoo.
+He supervises an animal behavior monitoring program here that features ongoing data collection for more than 35 species by trained volunteers and keepers.
+He also works with Animal Care staff to translate the behavioral data into actionable insights that help animals thrive in the zoo environment.

 Before joining Lincoln Park Zoo, Jason conducted his graduate research at Cleveland Metroparks Zoo and Case Western Reserve University.
-Jason studied a wide range of topics, including behavioral thermoregulation in colobus monkeys, wheel-running in fossa, and aggression in piranha.
-Jason’s dissertation research investigated the influence of sound on the behavior and hormone levels of callitrichid monkeys.
+His research included behavioral thermoregulation of colobus monkeys, social dynamics of piranhas, and the influence of sound on the behavior and hormone levels of callitrichid monkeys.

 Publications